youngkaneda/search-algorithms/README.md

 **Steps :**

-1. start from the index 0 of an array and one by one, compare ``x`` with each element of the array;
+1. start from the index 0 of an array and one by one, compare ``x`` with each element of the array.
-2. if ``x`` matches with the element, so return the index;
+2. if ``x`` matches with the element, so return the index.
-3. if doesn't matches and the array has reached the limit, then return -1;
+3. if doesn't matches and the array has reached the limit, then return -1.

 ![Alt Text](https://www.tutorialspoint.com/data_structures_algorithms/images/linear_search.gif)